Desert Tortoise

 Our Animal's Story

 Four desert tortoises live in the Great Southwest Building and are exhibited in the Desert Garden.
 In the summer time, we try to get the tortoises outside for some sun and grazing.
-Their ages range from 20 to 74 years old.
-Three out of the four tortoises hatched here at ZooAmerica.
+Their ages range from 21 to 75 years old.
+Three out of the four adult tortoises hatched here at ZooAmerica.
+Two younger desert tortoises are on exhibit in the nocturnal wing of the Great Southwest Building.
+They hatched at ZooAmerica in September of 2021.

 silhouette of mountain range